 When life gives you lemons, you make lemonade.

 And when your Mother-in-law gives you an old, beat-up chair, you recover it.

-Let me be clear – this is not a tutorial post.
-I referenced other bloggers to help me out and am including the links for you.
-Jessica from Four Generations One Roof has an awesome no-sew reupholstery tutorial that was a huge help for me – plus she has a video which is what made this whole thing tangible.
-And, this chart from Jenny from Little Green Notebook helped me know how much fabric and batting to purchase.
+I referenced a few other bloggers to help me out and am including the links for you.
+Jessica from Four Generations One Roof has an awesome no-sew reupholstery tutorial that was a huge help for me - plus she has a video which is what made this whole thing tangible.
+But this chart from Jenny from Juniper Homee helped me know how much fabric and batting to purchase.
 I highly suggest you use their posts as references to help out your upholstery project.

 Before I began, I mentally prepared my mind for reupholstering this chair since this was my first attempt ever at upholstery.

 I knew that if I tried to mimic the tufting, this project would be a beast to tackle, so I made it easy for myself and opted to forgo the 45 tufted buttons and just recover the chair.

 According to Jenny's chart, I purchased 6 1/2 yards of fabric and batting.
 Next, I gathered my tools and let me tell you, this was the smartest step.
 I purchased one of these tack and staple remover claws.
 Be prepared to remove hundreds of staples - HUNDREDS - and you will need the right tool for the job.

 I also purchased a pneumatic staple gun to make the no-sew process easier on me.
 You just hook it up to an air compressor and it makes the stapling easy peasy.
 Plus I felt like a boss with each pop of the stapler!